uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api.rst

     }
   }

-Please see C++ standard :code:`<execution>` header for more information.
+Please see C++ Standard :code:`<execution>` header for more information.

 DPC++ Execution Policy
 ++++++++++++++++++++++

-A DPC++ execution policy specifies where and how an algorithm runs.
-The API is expressed via :code:`oneapi::dpl::execution::device_policy` class.
+A DPC++ execution policy class :code:`oneapi::dpl::execution::device_policy` specifies where and how an algorithm runs.

 .. code:: cpp